Key takeaways

 Placement: feed

-Strong carousel angles include:
+Strong carousel angles all share that sequential logic:

 • Reframing a common belief (what most teams think vs what actually works)